Muhayyuddin/vision-tracking/readme.md

 IGNITION_VERSION=fortress colcon build --merge-install
 ```
 ### Vision workspace
-for the vision workspace from the above-cloned repository, copy the zip files "pytracking_image" and past it into a seperate folder called "tracker_ws/src"
+for the vision workspace from the above-cloned repository, copy the "pytracking_image" folder and past it into a separate folder called "tracker_ws/src"
 to build the vision workspace, create a virtual environment using the following instructions